pangolindex/exchange-contracts/contracts/staking-positions/README.md

 	= b_a \times \left( \sum_{i=j}^{k}{\frac{R_i t_i}{B_i D_i}} - t_{j-1} \times \sum_{i=j}^{k}{\frac{R_i}{B_i D_i}} \right)
 $$

 Third, well there is no third.
 That is all regarding the core algorithm.
-Aside from timestamp $t_{j-1}$, we are left with two expressions that we can increment on each update, and snapshot for a position if the update was triggered by that position.
-Then we can get their delta from the snapshot to their current values.
-In the code, we will call the leftmost expression in the parantheses the `idealPosition`, and the rightmost expression the `rewardPerValue`.
+We are left with two summations that we can increment with each interval.
+When we want to record the rewards of a position, we can simply record the $t_{j-1}$ time stamp, and take the snapshot of the two summations.
+Then we can get their delta from the snapshot to the current values of the summations.
+In the code, we will call the summation on the left the `idealPosition`, and the summation on the right the `rewardPerValue`.

 #### Combined Positions